Shingles: Prevention

-Shingles risk can be reduced in children by the chickenpox vaccine if the vaccine is administered before the individual gets chickenpox.
+Shingles risk can be reduced in children by the varicella vaccine if the vaccine is administered before the individual gets chickenpox.
 If primary infection has already occurred, there are shingles vaccines that reduce the risk of developing shingles or developing severe shingles if the disease occurs.
-They include a live attenuated virus vaccine, Zostavax, and an adjuvanted subunit vaccine, Shingrix.
+They include a live attenuated virus vaccine (Zostavax) and an adjuvanted subunit vaccine (Shingrix).

 A review by Cochrane concluded that Zostavax was useful for preventing shingles for at least three years.
 This equates to about 50% relative risk reduction.
-The vaccine reduced rates of persistent, severe pain after shingles by 66% in people who contracted shingles despite vaccination.
+The vaccine reduced the rate of persistent, severe pain after shingles by 66% among people who contracted shingles despite vaccination.
 Vaccine efficacy was maintained through four years of follow-up.
 It has been recommended that people with primary or acquired immunodeficiency should not receive the live vaccine.

 Two doses of Shingrix are recommended, which provide about 90% protection at 3.5 years.
 As of 2016, it had been studied only in people with an intact immune system.
 It appears to also be effective in the very old.

-In the UK, shingles vaccination is offered by the National Health Service (NHS) to all people in their 70s.
+In the UK, the National Health Service (NHS) offers shingles vaccination to all people aged 70 and over.
 As of 2021, Zostavax is the usual vaccine, but the Shingrix vaccine is recommended if Zostavax is unsuitable, for example, for those with immune system issues.
 Vaccination is not available to people over 80 as "it seems to be less effective in this age group".
 By August 2017, just under half of eligible 70–78 year olds had been vaccinated.
 About 3% of those eligible by age have conditions that suppress their immune system, and should not receive Zostavax.
 There had been 1,104 adverse reaction reports by April 2018.
 In the US, it is recommended that healthy adults 50 years and older receive two doses of Shingrix, two to six months apart.

 Treatment

 Treatment aims to limit the severity and duration of pain, shorten the duration of a shingles episode, and reduce complications.
 Symptomatic treatment is often needed for the complication of postherpetic neuralgia.
 However, a study on untreated shingles shows that, once the rash has cleared, postherpetic neuralgia is very rare in people under 50 and wears off in time; in older people, the pain wore off more slowly, but even in people over 70, 85% were free from pain a year after their shingles outbreak.